Is pineapple beneficial for people with diabetes?

 • Are canned pineapples healthy?
 Cupped, canned, or processed fruit is composed of extra sugar, chiefly when the fruit is in syrup.
 If the canned one is the only available choice, a person can look out for canned in water, besides syrup.

-• Opt for raw or frozen pineapple in place of pineapple juice or dried pineapple, which usually contains additional sugar and can cause spikes in blood sugar levels.
+• Opt for raw or frozen pineapple in place of pineapple juice or dried pineapple, which usually is composed of additional sugar and can bring about spikes in blood sugar levels.

-• After consuming low-GI foods like brown rice, beans, lean proteins, barley, healthy fats, whole-grain pasta or bread, and rolled oats, a person can try pineapple as a dessert.
+• A person can try pineapple as a dessert after consuming low-GI foods like brown rice, beans, lean proteins, barley, healthful fats, whole-grain pasta or bread, and rolled oats.

-The easiest way to prepare pineapple is to eat it raw, as a side dish or dessert.
-Alternatively, a person can try grilling it and incorporating it with the main meal, as the majority of Asian and island cuisines do.
+The easiest way to prepare pineapple serving is to eat it in raw form, as a side dish or dessert.
+Or a person can try grilling it and incorporating it with the main meal, like the majority of Asian and island cuisines.

 Also Read: 10 Best Glucometers in India for 2022